polterguy/phosphorusfive/plugins/extras/p5.threading/README.md

 ## Example usage

 Threads are notoriously difficult to use correctly, and as a general rule, you should be extremely careful when using them, and preferably avoid them altogether if you can.
-However, sometimes, having a multi-threaded solution simply creates too much benefit for you, to avoid implementing threading in your app.
+However, sometimes, having a multi-threaded solution, simply yields too much benefit for you, to avoid implementing threading in your app.
 Some examples are given below.

 ### Creating multiple HTTP requests